adwitiyashukla/LLMFeeder/README.md

 The remaining 2 are `partial` borderline calls that I find hard to label consistently myself, which is its own kind of finding about the class.

 The first two groups are the whole reason the optional LLM judge exists.
 They also point at the real boundary of this design: the offline judge is word overlap plus arithmetic, it is English only because the stemmer and stopword list are English, and it judges each claim against a single best passage, so a claim that is only true once you combine two documents shows up as partial.

-## Three things I got wrong

-Four bugs were worth writing down.
-Here are the three I learned the most from.

-### A number the source never mentioned was being called a contradiction

-A claim in the transit corpus said the plan adds "14 kilometres of dedicated bus lanes and six new bus stations".
-The source gives the 14 kilometres and says nothing at all about station counts.
-My first version marked that contradicted.

-That is wrong, and wrong in the direction that matters.
-The source is silent, not disagreeing, and telling someone their sentence is contradicted when nothing contradicts it sends them off to fix something that may well be correct.
-Over-flagging is how a checking tool loses trust.

-The fix was deciding when two numbers are even talking about the same thing.
-A figure now only counts as contradicted if the passage offers a comparable number, which I work out by checking whether the two numbers share a nearby content word.
-Six stations and 14 kilometres share nothing, so the six is recorded as unstated and pulls the score down without claiming a conflict.
-That is why `numbers_agree` returns two lists rather than one.

-### A feature had been broken for weeks and CI never noticed

-The MCP server lets an agent check its own output.
-Its dependency was declared as `mcp>=1.2`, which resolves to whatever is newest. `mcp` 2.0 removed the `mcp.server.fastmcp` module the server imports, so anyone doing a fresh install and running `llmfeeder mcp` got an ImportError.
-My own environment had 2.0.0 sitting in it.

-CI was green through all of it, because no test imported that module.
-Every test passed, lint passed, types passed, and an advertised feature was dead.
-Green CI only tells you about the code your tests actually reach.

-I pinned the extra to `mcp>=1.2,<2` and wrote `tests/test_mcp_server.py`.
-The test taught me something too.
-My first version guarded it with `pytest.importorskip("mcp.server.fastmcp")`, and when I deliberately reinstalled the broken version to check, the test skipped rather than failed, which would have made it decorative.
-Guarding on the top level `mcp` package instead means a missing extra skips cleanly while a broken one fails loudly.
-I checked all three cases: correct version, broken version, and extra not installed.

-### The same code cited different characters on different runs

-I ran the evaluation twice and diffed the output.
-Same verdicts, same scores, but one claim in the lease corpus cited `chars 175-254` in one run and `chars 192-254` in the other.

-Both ranges cover exactly the same 7 matched terms.
-The alignment step scores a candidate range by summing the IDF weight of the terms it covers, and it sums them by iterating a Python set.
-Set iteration order for strings varies between processes, and floating point addition is not associative, so those same 7 weights add up to `9.187665203514742` in some orders and `9.18766520351474` in others.
-When they tie exactly the tie-break picks the shorter span, which is the answer I want.
-When the noise makes the longer range come out fractionally ahead, it wins on a difference in the last bits of a float.

-I left it in.
-The verdict and the score are identical either way, and the two spans sit inside the same sentence, so the effect is that a highlight starts 17 characters earlier.
-The fix is to sort the terms before summing so the order stops being luck, and that is a one line change I would make before ever depending on the exact offsets.
-Working out why two identical runs disagreed was worth more to me than the fix.

 ## The optional LLM judge